dprojects/Woodworking/Docs/README.md

 		git clone https://github.com/dprojects/Woodworking.git

 	**New significant changes since the last release 0.23 stable:**

+    * back outside and inside for the cabinets (magicStart)
+    * workspace for custom design copy and move reference (magicStart)
     * new tool to create panels from wires (wires2pad)
     * new tool to add external geometry in sketch (addExternal)
     * improve Copy by Edge and Mirror option for more complex objects (magicMove)